jonnonz1/nz-statute-book/acts/public/1945/ngarimu-vc-and-28th-maori-battalion-memorial-scholarship-fund-act-1945.md

   (d) the members of Parliament representing the Māori electoral districts:
   (e) up to 4 people (preferably people who have served in the Armed Forces) to be appointed by the Governor-General to represent each of the companies that make up the 28th (Māori) Battalion:
   (f) 1 Māori to be nominated by the descendants of Hamuera Ngarimu and Maraea Ngarimu and appointed by the Governor-General:
-  (g) 1 Māori who has received assistance from the Fund to undertake tertiary education, and who has successfully completed that education, to be appointed by the Governor-General.
+  (g) 1 Māori who has received assistance from the Fund to undertake tertiary education, and who has successfully completed that education, to be appointed by the Governor-General:
+  (h) 1 Māori who has served or is currently serving in the Armed Forces to be appointed by the Governor-General.
 (3) The Board—
   (a) is a body corporate, with perpetual succession and a common seal; and (b) is capable of holding real and personal property and of doing and suffering all that bodies corporate may do and suffer.
+(3A) The Board is the successor to the 28th Maori Battalion (NZ) Association Incorporated.
 (4) Despite subsection (2), the Board consisting of those people specified in subsection (2) before the commencement of subpart 2 of Part 2 of the Education Legislation Act 2016 may continue to perform the functions and exercise the powers of the Board under this Act until the Board described in subsection (2) is assembled.
+(5) In this section, Armed Forces has the same meaning as in section 2(1) of the Defence Act 1990.

 ### 4A People disqualified from Board membership
 The following people are disqualified from being members of the Board: